tne-ai/app-whiskey/README.md

    Workspace > Model > Wastex Document -> JSON, start a new chat and just say hello world, it should return a JSON object.
 If it says "model not found", make sure that Claude Sonnet 3.5 is enabled.
 Go to New Chat and look for that name.
+1. The google key is required and should be the

+## Building the Cloud

-## Installation of Custome Function into OPen WebUI
+## Installation of Custom Function into OPen WebUI

 1. In OWUI, click on icon in top right -> Admin Panel -> Function -> Import Functions